trintambogo/aws/README.md

  ![86c1da8b-3c66-4b2a-82e4-1fd5e02ab2f9](https://github.com/user-attachments/assets/c3808ac8-6665-4a76-9a74-e5c112dca16a)

 # Step 3: Setting up Amazon EventBridge

+EventBridge helps you connect different applications by sending events between them.
+We shall use eventbridge to trigger an AWS Lambda Function to send notifications through amazon SNS.

 - Search for **Amazon EventBridge** in the AWS Management Console.
 - In the EventBridge dashboard, search for **Schedules**.
 - Click Create schedule and enter a **schedule name** eg: 'Meeting Reminder' .